-Furthermore, you can also drop by Ormonde Private Cellar that is home to 30+ award-winning wines.
+Furthermore, you can also drop by Ormonde Private Cellar which is home to 30+ award-winning wines.
 There are other wines spots that you can visit.
 Some of them are Cloof Cellars, Groote Post, and Darling Cellars.
 Besides, if museums are your thing, then you can visit the Darling Museum.
 Experience life like in the 18th century and witness the traditional side of Africa.
-Have a glimpse at the authentic wooden machinery, molds, butter mixers and additional accessories that were used in the olden times.
+Have a glimpse at the authentic wooden machinery, moulds, butter mixers and additional accessories that were used in the olden times.

 Akagera National Park

 Though there are some famous parks in Kenya and Tanzania, these destinations are quite crowded as well.
 The number of tourists in these places make your experience less enjoyable.
 A better alternative to this is the Akagera National Park.
 It is located in Eastern Rwanda and is known for its low mountains, woodland, savannah and swamps.
-The wildlife includes a number of animals that comprises of elephants, zebras, lions, zebras.
+The wildlife includes a number of animals that comprises elephants, zebras, lions, zebras.

 There are unique birds like shoebill, stork and multiple other species.
-It is the perfect destination you should travel to if you want to experience a cheap and quite safari.
+It is the perfect destination you should travel to if you want to experience a cheap and quiet safari.
 The park has a very scenic view and the birdlife is worth watching.
-The best time to visit the Akagera National Park from June to September when it is usually the hot season.
+The best time to visit the Akagera National Park is from June to September when it is usually the hot season.

 Lake Tanganyika, Burundi